georgebien/bizmates-weather-app-exam/README.md

 - Laravel tests use PHPUnit and Faker for data simulation.
 - Service and controller logic is unit-tested for reliability and maintainability.

+NOTE:
+I only added tests for only one method

 ---

 ## 🔗 Tech Stack